gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - The implementation object of a `ComponentSpec`, `BinarySpec` or `LanguageSourceSet`, if defined, is no longer visible.
 These elements can only be accessed using their public types or internal view types.
 - The `DependentSpec` API is now polymorphic.
 For dependencies declared by project and library, use `ProjectDependencySpec`.

+### Changes to incubating Java Software Model

+- JVM libraries have a binary called `jar` rather than one qualified with the library name.
+- When building a JVM library with multiple variants, the task and output directory names have changed.
+The library name is now first.
+- The name of the task to build an API jar for a `JarBinarySpec` has been changed: what was previously "createMyLibApiJar" is now simply "myLibApiJar".

 ### Changes to incubating Native Software Model

 - Task names have changed for components with multiple variants.
 The library or executable name is now first.